hmrc/income-tax-mtd-changelog/README.md

 ##### Added

-quarterlyTypeChoice object to example requests for "Create a Test Business" scenarios.
+quarterlyTypeChoice object to example requests and the request body schema for "Create a Test Business" scenarios.

 ---